OWASP/www-project-ai-testing-guide/Document/content/tests/AITG-APP-06_Testing_for_Agentic_Behavior_Limits.md

 - Monitor for behavioral drift or unauthorized sub-goals.
 - Use policy fine-tuning and human-in-the-loop confirmations.
 - Tune the prompt and the guardrails to block direct tool invocations and attempts to elude the defined workflow.
+- Add central budgets and circuit breakers for agent runs.
+- Treat agents as principals with scoped, short-lived credentials.
+- Sandbox high-risk tools and isolate agent memory and communication channels.

 ### Suggested Tools
 - **Galileo Agentic Evaluations**: Monitors and evaluates agent behavior.